 Pupils are awarded House Points for academic, co-curricular and pastoral activities in daily school life.
 The House points build towards certificates of achievement for individuals and develop self-confidence, personal and team pride, building to House pride.

 At the end of each adademic year, the winning House wins the House cup and a House treat.
 The House programme is designed in such a way as to be inclusive and promote opportunities for all the students, recognising all strengths.

-House boards show the House symbols, mottos and charities, list the House Captains and are updated with achievements and photos.
+House boards show the House symbols, charities, list the House Captains and are updated with achievements and photos.

 Each term there are lunchtime quizzes, competitions and sports activities at which House teams compete against each other to earn house points.
 These activities run in conjunction with different departments in the school enabling pupils to demonstrate their prowess in Poetry, Drama, Languages, Humanities, Maths, Science, various Sports, Music, Debating and Literature.